kim3er/kim3er.github.io/source/_posts/2015-05-20-simple-routing-with-javascript-decorators.markdown

 title: "Simple routing with JavaScript Decorators"
 date: 2015-05-20 22:30:57 +0100
 comments: true
-categories: [ ES6, JavaScript, Decorators ]
+categories: [ ES6, JavaScript, Decorators, Routing, MVC ]
 ---

 ___TL;DR:__ I've used decorators to generate a bunch of routes from a class._